-11 Books That Are Purrfect For Every Proud Crazy Cat Lady
+11 Purrfect Books For Every Proud Crazy Cat Lady

 As far as I'm concerned, you don't know true happiness until you have a good book in hand and an adorable sleeping cat in your lap.
 I'm a proud crazy cat lady and a book-nerd.
 Speaking of, as I write this, my cat lounged across my legs, purring away, and I couldn't be happier about it.